PostHog/posthog.com/contents/blog/b2b-saas-product-metrics.md

 Everyone knows you've got to measure stuff to succeed.
 This is not news.

 What, why, and how?
-These are the questions that matter.
+These are the questions that matter and the answers lie in the product metrics you track.

 In this guide we will: